OmBiradar/ombiradar.github.io/about.md

         Hi, I'm <strong>Om Biradar</strong>.
     </p>
     <p>
-        I'm a programmer.
         I do things that interest me.
     </p>
     <p>
-        I am also an upcoming SDE at NatWest Group.
+        I work as a data engineer at NatWest Group.
     </p>
     <p>
         This blog is my personal space to write notes, explanations, experiments, and thoughts.